James McNeill Whistler: Other portraits

-Other important portraits by Whistler include those of Thomas Carlyle (historian,1873), Maud Franklin (his mistress, 1876), Cicely Alexander (daughter of a London banker, 1873), Lady Meux (socialite, 1882), and Théodore Duret (critic, 1884).
-In the 1870s, Whistler painted full-length portraits of Frederick Leyland and his wife Frances.
+Other important portraits by Whistler include those of Thomas Carlyle (historian, 1873), Maud Franklin (his mistress, 1876), Cicely Alexander (daughter of a London banker, 1873), Lady Meux (socialite, 1882), and Théodore Duret (critic, 1884).
+In the 1870s, Whistler painted full-length portraits of his benefactor Frederick Leyland and his wife Frances.
 Leyland subsequently commissioned the artist to decorate his dining room (see Peacock Room below).

 Whistler had been disappointed over the irregular acceptance of his works for the Royal Academy exhibitions and the poor hanging and placement of his paintings.
 In response, Whistler staged his first solo show in 1874.
 The show was notable and noticed, however, for Whistler's design and decoration of the hall, which harmonized well with the paintings, in keeping with his art theories.
 A reviewer wrote, "The visitor is struck, on entering the gallery, with a curious sense of harmony and fitness pervading it, and is more interested, perhaps, in the general effect than in any one work."

 Whistler was not so successful a portrait painter as the other famous expatriate American John Singer Sargent.
 Whistler's spare technique and his disinclination to flatter his sitters, as well as his notoriety, may account for this.
 He also worked very slowly and demanded extraordinarily long sittings.
 William Merritt Chase complained of his sitting for a portrait by Whistler, "He proved to be a veritable tyrant, painting every day into the twilight, while my limbs ached with weariness and my head swam dizzily.
 'Don't move!
 Don't move!' he would scream whenever I started to rest."
 By the time he gained widespread acceptance in the 1890s, Whistler was past his prime as a portrait painter.